Are you planning to visit Mali? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Mali.

 Electricity in Mali

-In Mali the power plugs and sockets are of type C and E. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Mali the power plug sockets are of type C and E. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Mali?

-In Mali the power plugs and sockets are of type C and E. Check out the following pictures.
+In Mali the power plug sockets are of type C and E. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and E.

 - Your appliances with plug A don't fit socket C or E.